PySimpleGUI/PySimpleGUI/readme.md

 Listboxes are still without scrollwheels.
 The mouse can drag to see more items.
 The mouse scrollwheel will also scroll the list and will `page up` and `page down` keys.

 2.7 Is the "feature complete" release.
-Pretty much all features are done and in the code
+Pretty much all features are done and in the code 2.8 More text color controls.
+The caller has more control over things like the focus and what buttons should be clicked when enter key is pressed.
+Return values as a dictionary!
+(NICE addition)

 ### Upcoming